Being, Jewishly

 I’m just a reg’lar ol’ Jew who’s intensely curious about all forms ‘n’ norms of Jewish practice and wants to experience them from the inside.
 Those who live Torah because they believe it’s something God (or G-d, or Gd, or [my fave] G?d) wants should live and be well.
 I’m not smart enough to know what God wants, so my Torah is an ongoing answer to the question: “How did this hang together for so many thousands of years?”
 To paraphrase Rabbi Mordechai Kaplan, I don’t want my Judaism to be a funeral for my parent’s religion.

-I was initially nervous about adopting it, although most people seem neither to care nor to notice.
+I was initially nervous about adopting the kippah, although most people seem neither to care nor to notice.
 But wearing a yarmulke in public is like having a Jewish lighthouse on my head, and has led to numberless interesting encounters (and so far, only one real hassle).
 I’ve discussed Torah with an Aramaic-speaking Iraqi Christian who runs the local 7-11, compared halal to kashrut with an Arab fellow-patron of my favorite bakery, and reassured a nervous professed Catholic that, although the wind hasn’t yet removed it, a nest-building blackbird once almost did.

 Then there’s the Jewish response.

 Mostly it’s one of a dozen variations on “Go Team!”
 But there’s a small subset who seem to think it “a little too Jewish.”
 I’ve had people apologize to me for their perceived lack of observance, browbeat me for “making the rest of us look bad,” or argue that tefillin today means Ghawdknowswhat tomorrow.
 One guy even chided me for believing in medievalist blather.
-(To be fair, I like medievalist blather — as well as all types of folklore, astronomy, geology, archaeology, anthropology, science fiction and fantasy.
+(To be fair, I like medievalist blather — as well as all types of folklore, astronomy, geology, archaeology, anthropology, science fiction and fantasy.)

 It’s just plain weird sometimes.
 But, fortunately or unfortunately, I don’t seem to be alone.